-- When a script calls a function, the interpreter adds its current place to the call stack as a return address, and then starts carrying out the function.
+- When a script calls a function, the interpreter adds it to the call stack and then starts carrying out the function.

-- When the function is finished, the interpreter takes the most recent return address off the stack and resumes execution where the return address indicates.
+- When the main function is finished, the interpreter takes it off the stack and resumes execution where it left off in the main code listing.

-- If the stack takes up more space than assigned to it, it results in a "stack overflow" error.
+- If the stack takes up more space than it had assigned to it, it results in a "stack overflow" error.

 - Call stack on Wikipedia